Sparse Signal Models for Data Augmentation in Deep Learning ATR: Introduction

-However, ATR algorithms based on these hand-crafted features are limited to the information present in these descriptors, and lack the generalization ability to variability in clutter, pose, and noise.
+However, ATR algorithms based on these hand-crafted features are limited to the information present in these descriptors, and lack the generalization ability with respect to variability in clutter, pose, and noise.
 With the advent of data-driven algorithms such as artificial neural networks (ANN)~\cite{Lecun_NN:1998}, an appropriate feature set and a discriminating function can be jointly estimated using a unified objective-function.
 Recent advances in techniques to incorporate deep hierarchical structures used in ANN~\cite{KrizhevskyImageNet:2017,Hinton504} has led to the widespread use of these methods to solve inference problems in a diverse set of application areas.
 Convolutional Neural Networks (CNN), in particular, have been used as an automatic feature extractors for image data.
 These methods have also been adopted in solving the ATR problem using SAR images~\cite{CNN_SAR_ATR:2016}.
 There have been several efforts in this direction, including the state-of-the-art ATR results on the MSTAR data-set in \cite{zhong2017enlightening}.
 These results establish that the CNN could be effective in radar image classification and provided sufficient training data.
-However, extending this approach to ATR problems on other data-sets is non-trivial because the scattering behavior changes substantially as the wavelength of the operation changes.
+However, this approach of designing ATR algorithms for new sensors operating in different bands and elevations, with limited training data from targets of interest is not feasible, as the scattering behavior changes substantially as the wavelength of the operation changes.
 The major challenge is that Neural Networks usually require large data-sets to have good generalization performance.
-In general, labeled radar data is not available in abundance, unlike other image data-sets.
-In this paper, we address the scarcity of training data and provide a general method that utilizes a model-based approach to capture the underlying scattering phenomenon to enrich the training data-set.
+In general, labeled radar image data is not readily available in abundance, unlike other image data-sets.
+In this paper, we address the scarcity of training data and provide a general method that utilizes a model-based approach to capture and exploit the underlying scattering phenomenon to enrich the training data-set.